 Work On Your Resume.

-The best resumes are targeted to the individual job, not just a generic resume for a particular field.
+The best work at home resumes are targeted to the individual job, not just a generic resume for a particular field.
 But you should have one that is generally targeted toward what you’re seeking so that it doesn’t take too long to customize it for each application.
 You want to target it to each individual employer’s needs.